domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Ferdinand de Saussure, Swiss Linguist

 Language is a purely relational system.
 Words have no inner essence.

+## Max Weber, Socialogist

+The collapse of values proliferates in capitalism.

 ## Ludwig Wittgenstein, Philosopher